-Support from the government, in the form of policies, is necessary for sustainable economic growth, development of the heavy industry, production of value-added products, and diversification of exports.
+Support from the government in the form of policies are necessary for sustainable economic growth, development of the heavy industry, production of value-added products, and diversification of exports.
 In order to strengthen the development policy, the Parliament of Mongolia approved the "Law on Development Policy and Planning" on 26 November 2015 to ensure sustainability and consistency of development policy making and planning process; regulate development, adoption, planning, implementation, monitoring and evaluation, and reporting of the developmental policies; and establish an integrated system of developmental policy, planning, and management.

-In addition to this, the "Mongolian Sustainable Development Vision 2030" was adopted on 5 February 2016 with four pillars consisting of economic, social, environmental, and governance.
+In addition to this, the "Mongolian Sustainable Development Vision 2030" was adopted on 5 February 2016 with four pillars: economic, social, environmental, and governance.
 These two policies were followed by a number of policy documents and development plans.

-The government established the Ministry of Industry in 2014.
-It was divided and absorbed by different ministries in 2016.
-Heavy industry was combined with the Ministry of Mining and light industry was combined with the Ministry of Agriculture.
+The government established the Ministry of Industry in 2014, which was later split so that the Ministry of Mining combined with heavy industry in 2016 and the Ministry of Agriculture with the light industry.
 The Department of Heavy Industry Policy has existed since the Ministry of Industry and was relocated to the Ministry of Mining and Heavy Industry when the two merged.
-The main purpose of the Department of Heavy Industry Policy is to improve the industry's policies and legal environment.
-The department currently oversees the implementation of large industrial projects, excluding crude oil which is overseen by a separate department.
+The main purpose of the Department of Heavy Industry Policy is to improve the sector's policies and legal environment.
+The Department currently oversees the implementation of large industrial projects excluding crude oil.

-Currently, there are discussions in the government of establishing a new ministry, the Ministry of Economic Development (MED), which will oversee and coordinate large industrial projects, such as the pending steel and copper refineries.
-The MED will likely take over functions such as granting stability agreements to investors and rights to concession agreements.
-These functions are currently being overseen and carried out by the National Development Agency (NDA).
-Additionally, the MED will gain more regulatory power, in terms of being able to allocate resources.
+It is expected that Ministry of Economic Development (MED) will be created to oversee and coordinate the large industrial projects in the future.
+The currently being planned projects are steel and copper refinery.
+The MED will likely retain most of functions, which the National Development Agency (NDA) has now, including granting of stability agreements to investors and rights to concessions agreements.
+Additionally, MED will be more powerful in terms of being able to allocate resources.